StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects

 \subsection{Planning and Inference}

 In Alg.~\ref{alg:diffusion_planning}, we show how to combine the different components of our framework to sample object structures.
 We first initialize a batch of goal poses $\mathbb{R}^{\in B \times N \times (3+3+3)}$ with random noise.
-We use batch operation on a GPU to perform diffusion and transform point clouds of multiple objects for different samples.
-For the discriminators, we also generate combined point cloud of objects after the diffusion process and score them in batches.
+We use batch operation on a GPU to efficiently perform diffusion and transform point clouds of multiple objects for different samples.
+For the discriminators, we also generate point clouds combining all objects after the diffusion process and score them in batches.
 The ranked samples are returned.
 Each sample corresponds to a physically and semantically valid multi-object structure that can be used by other components of the manipulation pipeline for planning.